 "The most beneficial thing for me has been learning what different careers there are in the tech industry." - Taylor, Altitude 1800 student

 Who we are

 Colin is responsible for managing all aspects of the Foundation as it is established and grows.
 Colin is passionate about education, social mobility and demonstrating evidence-driven impact.
 His professional background covers university outreach, strategic planning, business intelligence and school governance.
 Originally from Northern Ireland, he moved to the North East over fifteen years ago and hasn’t looked back!
 When he gets the time, Colin likes to run (a lot) and clean up after his two cats.

 Megan coordinates the Foundation’s programmes.
 She is a keen advocate of computing education for young people, specifically encouraging the development of personal expression, identity and digital democracy through coding and physical computing.
 Previously in an academic research role, Megan's research explored how school-university partnerships can support the delivery of computing education.
-When she isn't in the office, Megan spends her time in a muddy field chasing after her horse.

 - Michael Moran